French train chaos strikes again as standoff with Macron deepens

 That includes ending job-for-life guarantees and early retirement for rail workers, which the government argues will help transform the heavily indebted company into a profitable public service.

-Workers have hit back with complaints the SNCF was being dismantled to pave the way for a privatization.
+Workers have hit back with complaints the SNCF was being dismantled to pave the way for a privatisation.

 The showdown between Macron and the rail unions is one of the toughest tests yet of the former investment banker’s presidency.

-The 40-year-old came to power last May on a promise to shake up Europe’s second-biggest economy, in a bid to modernize some of France’s creaking institutions and spur jobs growth, and Macron has so far liberalized labor regulations for instance.
+The 40-year-old came to power last May on a promise to shake up Europe’s second-biggest economy, in a bid to modernise some of France’s creaking institutions and spur jobs growth, and Macron has so far liberalised labour regulations for instance.

 Some insisted they did not want a drawn-out conflict but called on Macron’s government to compromise.